Rob Hubbard

 Rob Hubbard (born 1955) is a British composer best known for his musical and programming work for microcomputers of the 1980s, in particular the Commodore 64.

 Biography

 Early life and career

 Hubbard was born in 1955 in Kingston upon Hull, England.
 Hubbard first started playing music at age seven.
 Whilst at school he played in bands.
 After leaving school, he went to music college.
 He mentioned Mozart, Stravinsky, Prokofiev, Ralph Vaughan Williams, John Williams, Jerry Goldsmith, Jean Michel Jarre and Larry Fast among his musical influences.

 In the late seventies, before scoring games, he was a professional studio musician.
 He decided to teach himself BASIC and machine code for the Commodore 64.
 Rob explained how he acquired his first computer, the Commodore 64, and why he chose that specific computer in an interview, "The buzz that was around at the time was that musicians are gonna have to get into computers."
-He ended up with a Commodore 64 specifically over any other computer because the others he knew of only had 8k or 16k of memory.
+He ended up with a Commodore 64 computer specifically because the other ones he knew of, only had 8k or 16k of memory.